-The effectiveness of the QR Shield model in enhancing QR code classification accuracy is evidenced by the experimental results.
+The experimental results show the effectiveness of the QR Shield model in enhancing QR code classification accuracy.
 For individual performance, the RF classifier achieved an impressive overall accuracy of 96.6%, while XGBoost was not far behind, with an accuracy of 96.2%.
-Further detailed accuracy metrics for RF and XGBoost are presented in Tables ?? and ??, respectively.
+Tables IV and V present further detailed accuracy metrics for RF and XGBoost, respectively.

 QR Shield, which integrates these two algorithms using the stacking technique, attained a slightly higher accuracy of 96.8%, as demonstrated in Table VI.
-This outcome underscores the successful fusion of RF and XGBoost to improve QR code classification's overall performance.
+This outcome underscores the successful fusion of RF and XGBoost to improve the overall performance of QR code classification.

-To obtain deeper insights into the model's performance, confusion matrices were employed.
+Confucian matrices were employed to obtain deeper insights into the model's performance.
 These matrices, displayed in Tables VII, VIII, and IX for RF, XGBoost, and QR Shield, respectively, provide a detailed breakdown of TP, TN, FP, and FN.
-They reinforce the notion that QR Shield is highly promising in classifying both benign and malicious URLs, including defacement, phishing, and malware classes.
+They reinforce the notion that QR Shield is highly promising in classifying benign and malicious URLs, including defacement, phishing, and malware classes.

-A comparison of our QR Shield classifier with previous studies, such as [13] and [16], is enlightening.
+A comparison of our QR Shield classifier with previous studies, [13] and [16], is enlightening.
 These previous works achieved accuracy rates of 90.2% using DTs and 93.5% using their proposed model of QsecR, as illustrated in Table X, which were considered commendable at the time.
 However, the exceptional performance demonstrated by QR Shield sets new benchmarks and indicates it as one of the leading models.
-It not only achieved the highest values for TP but also excelled in precision, recall, and F1-measure while effectively mitigating FP rates.
+It achieved the highest values for TP and excelled in precision, recall, and F1-measure while effectively mitigating FP rates.
 QR Shield is a testament to the evolving landscape of QR code classification and represents a significant leap forward in this domain.